smolgroot/orbitdb-react-app/PROJECT_SUMMARY.md

-# Project Summary: OrbitDB React TypeScript Hello World
+# Project Summary: OrbitDB React TypeScript Twitter Clone

 ## 🎉 Successfully Completed!

-This project demonstrates a fully functional OrbitDB integration with React and TypeScript, running in the browser.
+This project demonstrates a fully functional Twitter clone built with OrbitDB integration, React, TypeScript, and an authentic Twitter dark theme interface.

 ### ✅ What We Accomplished